-After going through a child custody case in Texas the last thing on your mind may be the possibility of a second or third case once the initial case is over.
-Even the most diligent of parties may find that their court orders do not suit them well after a year or two passed by.
+After going through a child custody case in Texas, the last thing on your mind may be the possibility of a second or third case once the initial case is over.
+Even the most diligent parties may find that their court orders do not suit them well after a year or two pass by.
 The reality is that circumstances change for people whether or not you want them to.
-Work schedules, school schedules, medical needs in other circumstances come up that can forever alter the course of your life and that of your children.
+Work schedules, school schedules, medical needs, in other circumstances come up that can forever alter the course of your life and that of your children.

-A lot of this discussion depends upon the area of your life that has changed since the time of your last trip to court.
-To be sure, if you are talking about child custody it could be several subjects related to the life of your child that could be impacted.
-For instance, we know that the needs of your child may have changed in the past few years.
-While your child's aging is not something that in and of itself can be cited as the reason why a change in custody needs to occur there may be some aspect of your child's life that has changed that should be brought before a judge for consideration.
+A lot of this discussion depends upon the area of your life that has changed since your last trip to court.
+To be sure, if you are talking about child custody, it could be several subjects related to the life of your child that could be impacted.
+For instance, we know that your child's needs may have changed in the past few years.
+While your child's aging is not something that in and of itself can be cited as the reason why a change in custody needs to occur, there may be some aspect of your child's life that has changed that should be brought before a judge for consideration.

 One of the most contentious issues that can change over time is that related to child support.
-Even though child support tends to be a subject that is determined by the Texas family code rather than the specific factors in a case it can still be a contentious issue.
-There is something about having to pay money to the next spouse that can be very stressful and difficult for people to handle.
+Even though child support tends to be a subject determined by the Texas family code rather than the specific factors in a case, it can still be a contentious issue.
+There is something about paying money to the next spouse that can be very stressful and difficult for people to handle.
 On top of that, you would need to consider the reality that your ex-spouse and Co-parent would be in control of those resources instead of your children.

 Over the next few years, you and your child may experience changes to your lives that necessitated modification.
 For instance, your income may increase or decrease substantially.
 This is especially possible given the hits that our area has sustained in the past 14 or 15 months in the oil and gas industry and about most any job with the pandemic hitting us.
 On the other hand, you may have seen your income increase over the past few years, and as a result, there may be cause to call for an increase in the amount of child support that you should be paying.
 Regardless of the trajectory of your income, you may need to modify or change the child support that you pay or receive.

 These consultations take on a sort of meditation-like feel where your co-parent can negotiate with you over child support.
 It would not be uncommon for the employee to consider what your most recent paycheck looks like in addition to the past three to four months.
 An average will be taken in light of how your income has shifted in the past.
-You should also think about what your income is likely to do in the next several months in terms of fluctuations.
-If your income is likely to increase then it may not be worth your while to even attempt a short-lived decrease in child support.
+It would help if you also thought about what your income is likely to do in the next several months in terms of fluctuations.
+If your income is likely to increase, then it may not be worth your while even to attempt a short-lived decrease in child support.

 Another set of circumstances for you to consider relate to the needs of your child.
-For instance, if there is a material and substantial change in the needs of your child then you may find yourself paying more in child support.
+For instance, if there is a material and substantial change in the needs of your child, then you may find yourself paying more for child support.
 For instance, if you are the primary conservator of your child and you receive a diagnosis that requires regular medical treatment over and above what health insurance pays.
-In a situation like this, there is certainly a significant change in circumstances that has developed since the time of your prior order being issued.
+In a situation like this, there is certainly a significant change in circumstances that have developed since your prior order was issued.

-In that case, determining the needs of your child every month and the increase in child support that would best meet those needs would be in your child's best interests.
-The key issue, of course, is whether or not your co-parent is in a position to be able to increase the amount of child support he or she pays.
-However, filing for an increase in child support given these circumstances would be a reasonable decision to make.
+In that case, determining your child's needs every month and the increase in child support that would best meet those needs would be in your child's best interests.
+The key issue, of course, is whether or not your co-parent is in a position to be able to increase the amount of child support they pay.
+However, filing for an increase in child support given these circumstances would be a reasonable decision.

 Another factor that may lead to a change in child support after a child custody or divorce case is if the non-custodial parent begins to incur increased costs associated with visiting your child.
 For example, suppose that you or your co-parent move for any number of reasons.
-Now, increased costs associated with airplane travel, car travel, or anything in between have increased dramatically as a result of these changes.
+Now, increased costs associated with airplane travel, car travel, or anything in between have increased dramatically due to these changes.

 Here, a possible reduction in child support may be warranted due to the increased costs associated with traveling to see your children incurred by your co-parent.
-The specific amount of those costs as well as what is in the best interests of your child would need to be considered.
-However, you and your co-parent could discuss this subject in advance of any child support modification case to determine if there is any middle ground that could be reached through mediation and informal settlement negotiations.
+The specific amount of those costs and what is in the best interests of your child would need to be considered.
+However, you and your co-parent could discuss this subject before any child support modification case to determine if there is any middle ground that could be reached through mediation and informal settlement negotiations.